dimitri-nicolo/calico/security/threat-detection-and-prevention/tor-vpn-feed-and-dashboard.md

    ```shell
    kubectl apply -f tor-exit-feed.yaml
    ```
 3. Now, you can monitor the Dashboard for any malicious activity.
 The dashboard can be found at {{site.prodname}} manager, go to “kibana” and then go to “Dashboard”.
-Select “Tor-VPN Dashboard”
+Select “Tor-VPN Dashboard”.
-4. Additionally, Feeds can be checked using following command
+4. Additionally, Feeds can be checked using following command.
    ```shell
    Kubectl get globalthreatfeeds
    ```
-If you need additional information w.r.t. blocking the feed IPs, please go through the concept documentation [here]({{site.baseurl}}/security/threat-detection-and-prevention/suspicious-ips).

 ### Tutorial